Donald Trump’s Mental Condition Is Worsening And He Must Undergo Rigorous Assessment, Yale Psychiatrist Says

 “People of far less consequential jobs are examined every day for fitness.
 All military and police officers take fitness-for-duty exams before they take their jobs.
 Those who handle nuclear weapons must go through especially rigorous testing and renew it every year.”

 Lee has been a frequent critic of Donald Trump, even organizing a conference at Yale to discuss how mental health professionals could warn the public about the dangers that Donald Trump poses.
-Lee has also written a best-selling book about Trump called The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President.
+Lee has also written a best-selling book about Trump, The Dangerous Case of Donald Trump: 37 Psychiatrists and Mental Health Experts Assess a President.

 But Bandy Lee is not the only person expressing concerns about Trump’s mental health.
 Many other mental health professions have issued warnings, and even some critics from within Trump’s party have emerged.
 George Conway, a top Republican lawyer and husband of White House adviser Kellyanne Conway, recently tweeted a picture of the cover of the Diagnostic and Statistical Manual of Mental Disorders and the pages describing narcissistic personality disorder and antisocial personality disorder.